European Federation of Periodontology: The EFP on social media

+The EFP actively communicates via social media on the platforms platforms Facebook (@efp.org), Instagram (@perioeurope), LinkedIn (The European Federation of Periodontology), X (@perioeurope), YouTube (EFP European Federation of Periodontology), and TikTok (@perioeurope).

 Partners

 The EFP’s work is supported by its partners, commercial companies involved in the periodontal and dental sector whether as consumer brands or as providers of equipment and materials to dental practitioners.
 Their support helps the EFP in performing its work of serving the development of periodontal science and clinical practice and the promotion of oral health.

-As of September 2021, the EFP’s partners were Dentaid, Oral-B, Curasept, Colgate, GSK, and the Straumann Group.The EFP also collaborates actively on specific projects with other sponsors and exhibitors, notably in the framework of the EuroPerio congresses.
+As of July 2025, the EFP’s partners were Colgate, Curasept, Dentaid, Dentsply Sirona, Haleon, Kenvue, Oral-B, Philips, and the Straumann Group.
+The EFP also collaborates actively on specific projects with other sponsors and exhibitors, notably in the framework of the EuroPerio congresses.

-According to the EFP’s institutional brochure, “the transparent collaboration between businesses and an informative non-profit-making scientific entity is a great asset for strengthening the links between science and commercial development, which greatly benefits professionals in periodontology, dentistry, and oral hygiene, as well as the general interest of the public.”
+The EFP believes that “the transparent collaboration between businesses and an informative non-profit-making scientific entity is a great asset for strengthening the links between science and commercial development, which greatly benefits professionals in periodontology, dentistry, and oral hygiene, as well as the general interest of the public.”